Electronic and Electrical Devices

 House of Commons Environmental Audit Committee Report

-The Repair Cafe Belfast supports reduction of electronic waste with their team of friendly volunteers undertaking repair of small electrical items.
+The Repair Cafe Nothern Ireland supports reduction of electronic waste with their team of friendly volunteers undertaking repair of small electrical items.

 Belfast Tool Library